 Bio-Rad: 2Q Earnings Snapshot

 HERCULES, Calif.
-(AP) _ Bio-Rad Laboratories Inc. (BIO.B) on Thursday reported second-quarter earnings of $598.8 million.
+(AP) _ Bio-Rad Laboratories Inc. (BIO) on Thursday reported second-quarter profit of $598.8 million.

 The Hercules, California-based company said it had profit of $19.86 per share.
 Earnings, adjusted for one-time gains and costs, came to $1.57 per share.